Updated - Aug 11th, 2023

 Dogs are incredibly social animals.
 Following you around the house or waiting for you if you’re behind a closed door, for example, are all ways they show you they’re comfortable with you and feel safe.

-Yes, it’s annoying when your dog is constantly underfoot as you go about your day, but your dog is showing you great respect and love by needing to be in your presence.
+Sure, it may be annoying when your dog is constantly underfoot as you go about your day, but your dog is showing you great respect and love by needing to be in your presence.

 When dogs interact with someone they love, their brains release oxytocin, the love hormone.
 So not only does your dog want to be with you because they love you, it makes them feel good, too.